Lawsuit: McKayla Maroney paid to keep quiet about abuse

 (CNN)Olympic gold-medal-winning gymnast McKayla Maroney alleges in a lawsuit filed in Los Angeles on Wednesday that USA Gymnastics paid her to be quiet about abuse by the team's longtime doctor Larry Nassar.

-The lawsuit, filed in Los Angeles County Superior Court, also names as defendants Michigan State University, the US Olympic Committee and Nassar, the former team doctor who has admitted to sexually abusing underage girls.
+The lawsuit in Los Angeles County Superior Court also names as defendants Michigan State University, the US Olympic Committee and Nassar, the former team doctor who has admitted sexually abusing underage girls.

-USA Gymnastics said it needed to read the lawsuit first before commenting.
-CNN is seeking comment from the other defendants.
+MSU spokesman Jason Cody said the university does not comment on ongoing litigation.
+CNN is seeking comment from an attorney for Nassar and from the US Olympic Committee.

+In a statement, USA Gymnastics said it learned about the suit from media reports and that "the concept of confidentiality was initiated by McKayla's attorney, not USA Gymnastics."

 No other athletes who leveled accusations against the 54-year-old Nassar were asked or compelled to sign confidential settlement agreements, according to Stu Mollrich, a representative of the law firm behind Maroney's suit.